elliotholden/update-route53/README.md

 * yum install –y awscli
 3. Put the "update.py" and "template.json" files in a directory together (maybe /root/route53)
 4. Make sure "update.py" is executable then run the command.
- **the first argument to the command is the “hosted zone ID” and the second should be the domain name you are updating. iv.
-Make sure you have added the script to a location that can contain any output that the script might generate.
-Place update.py and template.json in some directory together.
-For example: /root/route53
+    - the first argument to the command is the “hosted zone ID” and the second should be the domain name you are updating.